open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 ### Proposed `tracestate` syntax

-The consistent sampling randomness valuw (`r`) and and head sampling probability value (`p`) will be propagated using two bytes of base16 content for each of the two fields, as follows:
+The consistent sampling r-value (`r`) and and head sampling probability p-value (`p`) will be propagated using two bytes of base16 content for each of the two fields, as follows:

 ```
 tracestate: otel=p:PP;r:RR
 ```

-where `PP` are two bytes of base16 probability value and `RR` are two bytes of base16 random value.
+where `PP` are two bytes of base16 p-value and `RR` are two bytes of base16 r-value.
 These values are omitted when they are unknown.

 This proposal should be taken as a recommendation and will be modified to [match whatever format OpenTelemtry specifies for its